mghotbi/DspikeIn/README.md

 ```

-# Let's check the final conclusion and get the report table of spiked species success or failure.
+# Let's check the conclusion and get the report table of spiked species success or failure.